Pter61/vlpmarker/README.md

 # VLPMarker
-Code and checkpoint will be public after our paper is accepted.
+Code will be public after our paper is accepted.